Full Circle (The Doors album): Recording and composition

 The Doors hired Henry Lewy to replace Botnick, who in turn brought in Charles Lloyd and a host of session players.
 Lloyd contributed tenor sax and flute to the songs and also played behind the band at Central Park and at the Hollywood Bowl.
 As with Other Voices, Manzarek and Krieger assumed vocal duties, which were augmented with backing vocalists.
-Although both post-Morrison albums are viewed as non-essential to many Doors fans and critics, Full Circle produced a global hit for the band: "The Mosquito".
+Although both post-Morrison albums are viewed as non-essential to many Doors fans and critics, Full Circle produced a global hit for the band in "The Mosquito".
 As recounted in Uncuts 2015 profile of both LPs, the song has become one of the band's most enduring tracks across the globe, with the song's author Krieger recalling:

-Full Circle showed the band was still evolving musically, with the Latin fusion of "The Piano Bird" and the complex funk of "Verdilac," but tensions were mounting between Manzarek, who wanted to explore jazz, and Densmore and Krieger, who wanted to persevere with rock.
+Full Circle showed the band was still evolving musically, with the Latin fusion of "The Piano Bird" and the complex funk of "Verdilac", but tensions were mounting between Manzarek, who wanted to explore jazz, and Densmore and Krieger, who wanted to persevere with rock.
 "Ray just kinda said, 'Look, I'm outta here, I'm getting tired of this, it's not working,'" Krieger recalled to Uncut in 2015.
 "So we gave up.
 John and I were trying to make it work.
 Would we have carried on?
 Yeah, for sure."

 In 1972, the Doors released "Get Up and Dance" as a single; the B-side was the non-album track "Treetrunk", one of only three non-album studio tracks released by the band.
-According to Robby Krieger, the track was left off the album because "it sounded too commercial."
-The song was finally given official re-release as part of the Japan edition of the Doors Singles Box in 2013.
+According to Robby Krieger, the track was left off the album because "it sounded too commercial".
+The song was finally given official re-release as part of the Japan edition of The Doors Singles Box in 2013.

 Release and reception

-Full Circle was released on August 15, 1972 and peaked at No. 68 on the Billboard chart.
+Full Circle was released on August 15, 1972, and peaked at No. 68 on the Billboard chart.
 In a retrospective assessment, AllMusic stated "While there are a handful of undeniably remarkable cuts scattered throughout, Full Circle is increasingly sporadic and less focused than its predecessor" but asserts that the album's centerpiece is "the nearly four-minute jam tacked on at the end.
 Manzarek's impassioned electric organ, Densmore's tricky timekeeping, and Krieger's transcendent string work are all worth mentioning as the intensity of their interplay hearkens back to former glories."
 In 2011 Uncut surmised of the LP, "Now the problems start.
 A strained-sounding attempt to boogie like a bar band, with lame lyrics about "good rocking" ... its eagerness to get our hands clapping makes it sound desperate."

+Record World called the single "Get Up and Dance" a "steady rocker which is just different enough to stand up to repeated listenings."